sakisandrac/overlook-final-project/README.md

   - Run the commant `npm start` to start the server
   - Enter the command: control + c to stop the server

 3. Go to the browser and type "localhost:8080" to view the application.
-You can also view the application here: [come back and put link!]
+You can also view the application <a href="https://sakisandrac.github.io/overlook-final-project/">HERE</a>

 4. Use the username "customer50" and password "overlook2021" in the log in page to enter the site.